 #1: Irreconcilable Differences

-By far the most popular grounds for divorce in New Jersey–despite the fact that it was only recently recognized by the state–irreconcilable differences is essentially an expedited form of “No Fault” Divorce.
+By far the most popular grounds for divorce in New Jersey–despite the fact that it was only recently recognized by the state–irreconcilable differences is essentially an expedited form of “No-Fault” Divorce.
 The major statutory requirement is that “irreconcilable differences” have occurred, causing the breakdown of the marriage, that there is no prospect of reconciliation, and that these irreconcilable differences have been ongoing for at least six months.

 Only one party need seek a divorce in New Jersey–agreement to a divorce is not required.
-In other words, you’re spouse can’t deny your filing a divorce complaint in New Jersey.
+In other words, your spouse can’t deny your filing a divorce complaint in New Jersey.
 Of course, they can tie up the divorce process forcing a trial.

-#2: No Fault Divorce
+#2: No-Fault Divorce

-Although irreconcilable differences complaints are essentially used as a form of no fault divorce, New Jersey does offer a purer form of “No Fault Divorce”.
-The statute for No Fault Divorce in New Jersey requires eighteen or more consecutive months of a husband and wife living separate and apart, “in different habitations”, and with no reasonable prospect for reconciliation.
-As the requirements of a no fault divorce are difficult to obtain; today this form of divorce is rarely utilized in New Jersey divorce courts.
+Although irreconcilable differences complaints are essentially used as a form of no-fault divorce, New Jersey does offer a purer form of “No-Fault Divorce”.
+The statute for No-Fault Divorce in New Jersey requires eighteen or more consecutive months of a husband and wife living separate and apart, “in different habitations”, and with no reasonable prospect for reconciliation.
+As the requirements of a no-fault divorce are difficult to obtain; today this form of divorce is rarely utilized in New Jersey divorce courts.

 #3: Extreme Mental or Physical Cruelty